Giovanni Battista Pergolesi (1710 - 1736): La serva padrona (The Servant Turned Mistress, 1733)

 About This Piece

 This is an opéra comique in one act, composed to a French libretto by Gustave Vaëz.
 The opera, a domestic comedy consisting of eight musical numbers connected by spoken dialogue, was completed in 1841 under its original title Deux hommes et une femme (Two Men and a Woman).
 According to Vaëz, Donizetti completed the score in eight days.
-Never performed in Donizetti's lifetime
+Never performed in Donizetti's lifetime.

 The Story